bp2008/DahuaSunriseSunset/README.md

 ## Requirements

 1) Windows OS
-2) One or more Dahua IP cameras to control, accessible by http.
-Http
+2) One or more Dahua IP cameras to control, accessible by http or https.

 ## Usage